ddRPB/rpb-doc/edc/edc.rst

 	EDC module study/sites hierarchy.

 .. note::
-	Additional abstract sites such as DELETED and DUMMY are often used to control visibility of patients in the project and logically separate the access to the data.
+	Additional abstract sites such as DROPOUT, DELETED and DUMMY are often used to control visibility of subjects in the project and logically separate the access to the data.

 .. toctree::
 	:maxdepth: 1
 	:caption: Tasks:

+	partner-site-identifiers
 	view-study-configuration
 	change-study-site